 Cannelini Beans

-The protein in this recipe comes partially from the cannellini beans.
-As a whole, beans are a very cost-effective protein source.
-In this recipe, I use canned beans that are drained to elimiate much of the sodium (salt) content.
-Although you can also use prepared, dried beans if you prefer.
+As a whole, beans are also a very cost-effective protein source.
+In this recipe, I use canned beans that have been rinsed and drained to eliminate some of the (salt) content.
+You can also use prepared, dried beans if you prefer.

 Turkey Sausage

-Sausages are highly processed foods, meaning they are high in fat and sodium (salt).
-So, it’s important to keep overall intake in your diet to a minimum.
+Sausage is a highly processed food which can lead to high blood pressure and cardiovascular disease.
+So, it’s important to keep overall saturated fat and sodium intake in your diet to a minimum.

 The Convenience Factor

-This recipe is also convenient, in that it only takes one pot to prepare it in.
-So, that’s only 1 item to clean up afterwards (not including your bowl and spoon of course).
+This Tuscan white bean, sausage, and kale soup recipe is also convenient.
+It only takes one pot to prepare it in.
+So, that’s only one item to clean up afterwards (not including your bowl and spoon of course).

 Ingredients